- Who we are

 - What we charge

 - What others say

-We are currently looking for technical consultants for remote and on-site professional services.
+We are currently looking for technical consultants and instructors for remote and on-site professional services.
 Up for the challenge?
 Read on.

 What we require (hard qualifications)